husayt/josediazgonzalez.com/_posts/2009-11-22-cakephp-habtm-relationships.markdown

 ---
+  title:       "CakePHP HABTM Relationships"
-  title: CakePHP HABTM Relationships
+  description: A slightly misguided post on CakePHP HABTM relationships
   category:    Models
   tags:
     - cakephp
     - habtm
     - relationships
     - join tables
     - counterCache
+  comments:    true
+  sharing:     false
+  published:   true
   layout:      post
-  description: A slightly misguided post on CakePHP HABTM relationships
 ---

 I'm working with a startup at the moment and am attempting to add a simple counterCache to a [http://book.cakephp.org/view/83/hasAndBelongsToMany-HABTM](hasAndBelongsToMany) (HABTM) relationship.
 Let me briefly define the HABTM relationship before I move on and go insane...

 An habtm relationship consists of two different objects.
 Normally it is something like Tag HABTM Post, or Post HABTM Category.
 These are relatively simple and CakePHP gives a number of options for one to use.
 A common mistake is that CakePHP sets the 'unique' key on the HABTM relationship to true, and then people forget to pass the existing relationships in when saving new ones.
 This can be mitigated through:

 1. simply setting the 'unique' key to false.
 2. behaviors to insert directly into the table
 3. using a HasMany<->BelongsTo relationship between the models and the join Table